Gears 5 collectibles guide – all collectible and component locations

 Grindlift Maintenance Notes

 When you come across some train tracks, follow them to the nearby tunnel.
-There’s a cave south of the tracks and at the end of it there’s a blue COG train, which has the notes.
+There’s a cave south of the tracks and at the end of it there’s a blue COG train and a carrier.
+Kill it and kick the train door open for the notes.

 Faded Photograph

 Leave the tunnel and follow the tracks to the train car that’s crashed into debris.
-A body nearby has the photograph.
+A body inside the train car has a photograph on its person.

 Lena’s Journal